Lesson 1: Intro to Serial

 The second function, begin(unsigned long baud, byte config), allows for an optional argument that configures the serial transmission packet or frame.
 A serial transmission frame consists of three pieces: data, parity, and synchronization bits (start and stop).

-Importantly, if the baud and config settings do not match between the Arduino and the computer, communication will not work.
-If something is not working for you, this is the first thing to double check!
+If the baud rate and frame configuration do not match between the Arduino and the computer, communication will not work.
+If you’re seeing garbled output, double-check both settings!

-Only one computer program can open a serial port at a time
+Only one program can open a serial port at a time

-Similarly, if we attempt to access a previously opened serial port with PowerShell, we receive Access to the port 'COM7' is denied.
+Similarly, if we attempt to access a currently opened serial port with PowerShell, we receive Access to the port 'COM7' is denied.

 Serial buffers

 Incoming serial data is stored in a serial buffer, which is read as a first-in, first-out queue (FIFO).
-On the Arduino, this buffer is 64 bytes (defined in USBAPI.h) and is implemented as a circular or ring buffer.
-At 9600 baud, this buffer will fill in 53 milliseconds (9600 baud is 1,200 bytes/second or 1 byte every 0.83 millisecond).
+On the Arduino Uno and Leonardo, this buffer is 64 bytes (defined in USBAPI.h) and is implemented as a circular or ring buffer.
+At 9600 baud with 8N1 framing, each byte requires 10 bits on the wire, so the effective data rate is 960 bytes/second (~1.04 ms per byte).
+This 64-byte buffer will fill in about 67 milliseconds.

 Serial to USB?
 USB to serial?

 In the 1980s and 1990s, computers had serial ports like RS-232 connections to support asynchronous serial communication.
-Now, we use USB (Universal Serial Bus)—a far more sophisticated and efficient serial communication standard that allows multiple devices to communicate over the same wires.
-However, because asynchronous serial communication persists, USB drivers and our operating systems support asynchronous serial communication over USB.
-Devices, like the Arduino, include a USB-to-serial converter that shows up as a serial port when you plug them in (just as if you were using an old serial connection).
-You might see the Arduino device, for example, as a USBtoUART device (UART is Universal Asynchronous Receiver-Transmitter).
+Today, we use USB (Universal Serial Bus)—a far more sophisticated serial communication standard that allows multiple devices to communicate over the same wires.
+However, because asynchronous serial communication persists, USB drivers and our operating systems support it over USB.
+Devices like the Arduino include a USB-to-serial converter that shows up as a serial port when you plug them in (just as if you were using an old serial connection).
+You might see the Arduino device listed as a “USBtoUART” device—UART stands for Universal Asynchronous Receiver-Transmitter.

 Developing serial communication software applications